alfe-ai/alfe-ai/marketing_tiers.md

 ## Alfe AI Plus ($14.99 monthly)

 - Unlimited* Code with Qwen 3 Coder 480B A35B
-- Limited Image Design/Generation
+- Image Design/Generation
-- Limited Web Search
+- Web Search
+- Access to Support

 *May be rate-limited; “unlimited” may change in the future.